Myth: Only rich people have estates.

 - Never know how you truly wanted your possessions divided up.

-- 57 percent said they just hadn’t gotten around to making one
+- they just haven’t gotten around to making one

-- 22 percent said they felt making a will wasn’t urgent
+- they feel making a will isn’t urgent

-- 14 percent didn’t have one because they didn’t want to think about death
+- they don’t want to think about death

 Drafting a will doesn’t have to be expensive.
 Hiring an estate lawyer is the best way to ensure everything is correctly done and valid, but if you do not have a sizable or complicated estate this isn’t necessary.
 You can even draft a will yourself online for an inexpensive fee at websites such as Giving Docs.